jatin82/programming/java/interview_experience/ola/README.md

 1. Throtling -> API_KEY,URL,Request_acceptance, TTL
 2. Property -> API_key,URL
 3. PropertyLoader interface in DB and cache it To redis
-4. Filter in -> URLs
+4. Filter in -> URLs<br/>
-      4.1 will first check in Redis
+      4.1 will first check in Redis<br/>
-      4.2 Yes then simply generate some Default Response 4.3 add the Request count in our redis and update DB
+      4.2 Yes then simply generate some Default Response<br/>
+      4.3 add the Request count in our redis and update DB<br/>
-5. RequestFormater and ResponseFormater Abstract -> predefined methods, abstract - format
+5. RequestFormater and ResponseFormater Abstract -> predefined methods,<br/>
+    abstract - format<br/>
-6. PostRequest, PreRequest
+6. PostRequest, PreRequest<br/>
-7. IntegrationFilter -> backed Hystrix
+7. IntegrationFilter -> backed Hystrix <br/>
-    7.1 RequestTimeout behaviour it will add iy to Redis and update DB.
+    7.1 RequestTimeout behaviour it will add iy to Redis and update DB.<br/>

 <pre>